anson-1998/Data-Analysis-With-SQL/README.md

 # Data Analysis On Sample Company Data With SQL

 ## Task
-A sample DA project to identify companies with constant increase of revenue and net income under particular year range.
+To identify companies with constant increase of revenue and net income under particular year range.

 ## Dictionary for input data
 Sheet name: "Finanical Report Data"